Top Things To Do In Ipoh

 Stroll along the Kinta River

-No matter which part of Ipoh you are staying at, you will end up walking across the bridge over the Kinta River a couple of times for the river is the dividing line between Ipoh old and new towns.
+No matter which part of Ipoh you are staying at, you will end up walking across the bridge over the Kinta River a couple of times for the river is the dividing line between Ipoh’s old and new towns.
 A few kilometres north of the Concubine Lanes is the Kinta River Walk, a stretch along the Kinta River that has been spruced up with lights and pop-up stalls to draw tourists.
 Bicycles and tricycles are available for rent and you can also watch the locals fishing in the river.
-The colourfully lit bridges offer a lovely frame for the craggy limestone cliffs and pockets of jungles that adorns the horizon.
+The colourfully lit bridges offer a lovely frame for the craggy limestone cliffs and pockets of jungles that adorn the horizon.
 On the weekend we were visiting, there was a food and music festival and we ended up spending a few hours by the river sampling a variety of dumplings, oyster omelettes, and more.
 There were shops selling local artwork and handicrafts.

 Visit the Han Chin Pet Soo

 The Han Chin Pet Soo or the Hakka Miners’ Club is an important landmark in Ipoh’s history.
 The museum has an impeccably preserved collection of artefacts from when the building served as a club for Chinese tycoons from the mining industry.
-The guided tour is one of top things to do in Ipoh and will take you through Ipoh’s history, Hakka Chinese immigration to Malaysia and Singapore, tales of Ipoh’s affluent pre-war inhabitants, and the history of the building.
+The guided tour is one of the top things to do in Ipoh and will take you through Ipoh’s history, Hakka Chinese immigration to Malaysia and Singapore, tales of Ipoh’s affluent pre-war inhabitants, and the history of the building.
 You can learn about the life of the mine owners, their opium and gambling addictions and about the many Chinese women who migrated to Ipoh to become mistresses to these tycoons.
 Beautifully restored furniture including Belgian mirrors and hardwood artefacts adorn the rooms.
 The original tile work and the curved windows on the first floor have been painstakingly restored.
 Entry is free; there is a donation box where you can donate towards the upkeep of the building.

 Fill up on Dim Sum

 The best things to do in Ipoh revolve around food!
 In Ipoh, locals love to go for a long, lingering breakfast at dim sum restaurants.
 Foh San, a two-storey restaurant, is famous for its delicious dim sum.
-Try the century eggs, black pepper sui mai, duck dumplings, salted egg custard, meat floss roll, supreme prawn dumplings with some Chinese tea on the side.
+Try the century eggs, black pepper sui mai, duck dumplings, salted egg custard, meat floss roll, and supreme prawn dumplings with some Chinese tea on the side.
 If you still aren’t full, cross the road and drop in at Restoran Chef Fatt for the pork bao and fried sui kow or the tourist-friendly Ming Court for more dumplings.
 Ordering can be somewhat complicated especially if you don’t speak the local language at all.
 Watch closely how the locals order and try to follow.
 You can pick up your dim sum of choice at the counter or choose from the selection that the servers bring on trolleys.

 Explore Kong Heng Square